pbs-assess/TTTworkshop/README.md

 ## Workshop dinner

-We will likely have a group dinner on the Thursday evening.
+We will have a group dinner for those interested -Thursday 6:30pm at the [Firehouse Grill](http://www.firehousegrillnanaimo.com/).

 ## Prerequisites
 Very proficient in R: know how to write functions, construct and tailor figures.